 Calculated by: (Abandoned Count / Offered Count) * 100

-The service level percentage is the percentage of interactions that meet your contact center's service level target.
-Calculated by: (Number of answered interactions - number of answered interactions that miss the service level target)/ (Number of answered interactions + number of abandoned interactions)*100
+The service level % is the percentage of interactions that meet your contact center's service level target.
+The formula to calculate the service level % is:

 The average number of seconds spent interacting on a media type.